EmbeddedSystemClass/New-GPS-Additions/README.md

 # New-GPS-Additions
 crazyflie 1.0/2.0

+Date 2016.07.02

+>>>>Branch gtgps-6 - This commit contains the latest updates involving changes to function sensorsAcquire() in sensors_stock.c, to function stateEstimator() in estimator_complementary.c, and the more aggressive pid values used in the attitude roll/pitch controller are hard coded in pid.h.
+Gyro bias updates in imu_cf.c and thrust tilt compensation in controller_pid.c are not included in this build.

+A previous statement that the eeprom is cleared of compass calibration values when the bootloader downloads a new flash program into the crazyflie was incorrect.
+The last compass cal values remain there until a new cal is performed.
+The reported problem that the
+"sensor->position.timestamp" in the point_t structure was clobbering baro.asl was incorrect.
+A bettter understanding of the baseline code in stateEstimator() helped resolve what was actually hapenning to baro.asl and new code was added to properly handle gps fix position updates.
+Gps position x & y are passed through, and filtered baro.asl continues to be used for position z updates.
+Gps hMSL is not used to control position z updates.
+A future study might be to investigate whether velocity information derived from gps 3D positions would be of benefit or not.

 Date 2016.06.30

 >>>>Branch gtgps-6 - This commit contains a fix to the gyro.yaw drift compensation to assure the angle stays within +/- 180 degrees.